 11. Security Awareness, Vulnerabilities, Weaknesses, Events, and Incidents Policy

 11.1.
 Security awareness training shall be conducted at least once per calendar year.
 Training shall cover information security policies, as well as best practice.
 In addition, the following shall occur:

 11.1.1.
-Security awareness training shall be given at the first onboarding session attended by new personnel (usually within two weeks of employment)
+Security awareness training shall be given at the first onboarding session attended by new employees (usually within two weeks of employment)

 11.1.2.
-Specialised training shall be given to key stakeholders (i.e., incident reporting and management, ISO 27001, security policy and process, assessment response best practice, phishing etc.)
+Specialized training shall be given to key stakeholders (i.e., incident reporting and management, ISO 27001, security policy and process, assessment response best practice, phishing etc.)

 11.2.
 Identified Security Weaknesses or Security Vulnerabilities shall be immediately reported to the Information Security.

 11.3.
 Unless authorized by the Information Security Department, at no time shall an attempt be made to take advantage of any Security Weakness or Security Vulnerability.

 11.4.
 Security Weaknesses or Vulnerabilities that have been compromised could trigger a Security Event.
 Security Events shall be analyzed by the Information Security to determine whether they are considered Security Incidents, which are required to be addressed in accordance with the Incident Response Procedures.

 12. Audit and Assessments Policy